 We work with a diverse range of educational institutions, schools and companies in New Zealand.
 Together we aim to build global skills and knowledge and create networks between future leaders in New Zealand and the world.

-Going for growth
+Going for growth and International Education Plan for Growth

 Going for Growth sets out the approach the Government is taking to make New Zealand's economy grow faster, to increase living standards and opportunities for all New Zealanders.